alexconst/alexconst.github.io/technical/packer.md

             "type": "vagrant",
             "only": ["jessie-vboxiso"],
             "keep_input_artifact": true,
-            "compression_level": 9
+            "compression_level": 9,
+            "output": "{{user `outputs_dir`}}/{{user `vm_name`}}_{{.BuildName}}.box"
         }
     ]
 }

 ```
-This will create a vagrant box `only` from our `jessie-vboxiso` image, compress it using the best compression possible, and keep the original VirtualBox image (by default it deletes a VM image after it creates a vagrant box).
+This will create a vagrant box `only` from the listed image, compress it using the best compression possible, and keep the original VirtualBox image (by default it deletes a VM image after it creates a vagrant box).
+The Vagrant boxes will be saved to the folder set by the `outputs_dir` variable.

-# Provisioner scripts (not really) explained (here)
+# Provisioner scripts overview

-The provisioner shell scripts are well commented, so there isn't much of a point to verbatim copy-paste them here.
-Just check the code at github.
+The provisioner shell scripts are well commented, so there isn't much of a point in detailing them here.
+Instead here is a general overview of them:
+- The `base.sh` script refreshes the package listing, and tweaks GRUB and the SSH daemon configs for faster logins.
-The only worthwhile notes are regarding the `vmware.sh` and `virtualbox.sh` scripts for installing the VM tools.
-Since we're aiming for a minimal installation there is no X11, which means the corresponding modules for the VM tools will not be installed.
+- The `vmware.sh` and `virtualbox.sh` scripts are used for installing the VM tools.
+But note that since we're aiming for a minimal installation there is no X11, which means the corresponding modules for the VM tools will not be installed.
 These scripts would need to be adapted if a machine image with a desktop is desired (for example by installing KDE before installing the VM tools).
+- The `cleanup.sh` script cleans package downloads and listings, as well as DHCP leases and udev rules.
-The other note is that since the cloud images are different than the ones created using VMware/VirtualBox/QEMU only one provisioning script, specific to it, is executed for the cloud images.
+- Because the cloud images are different than the ones created using VMware/VirtualBox/QEMU, the provisioning scripts executed are different.
+In particular there is a single `cloud.sh` script which is responsible for removing any previous SSH keys.
+- `vagrant.sh` sets up a working Vagrant box by configuring the vagrant user and granting it password-less sudo.
+- `motd.sh` adds a dynamic MOTD that prints system information on login.